 Red Bull contains 1 gram of taurine.
 Consuming this amount of taurine is not thought to be harmful or dangerous in any way.
-In fact, the Red Bull website states that the human body contains more than 70 times the amount of taurine as the energy drink.
+In fact, the Red Bull website states that the human body contains more than 70 times the amount of taurine as an energy drink.

 And just in case you are wondering, taurine does not come from bull sperm, as the common myth states.

-What are the Benefits of DRINKING Red Bull?
+What are the Benefits of Drinking Red Bull?

 Unfortunately, there aren’t a lot of actual benefits in drinking Red Bull.
 The only real benefit of the beverage is that it gives you a serious energy boost temporarily.
 This is thanks to its expertly crafted combination of caffeine, sugar, and taurine.

 Nutritionally, Red Bull provides more than 100% of the daily recommended intake of B Vitamins.
-But these vitamins are water soluble, and any vitamin that can’t be used by the body is excreted in the urine.
+But these vitamins are water-soluble, and any vitamin that can’t be used by the body is excreted in the urine.